 Isn’t Debbie Reynolds cool?

-I’ve always loved this very darling ditty from “Singin’ In The Rain”.
-Debbie Reynolds, who was 19 at the time, was close to perfection as the cute ingénue on the girls’ chorus.
+I’ve always loved this darling ditty from “Singin’ In The Rain”.
+Debbie Reynolds, who was 19 then, was close to perfection as the cute ingénue on the girls’ chorus.
 Who would have thought at the time the petite Texan would have a career spanning over eight decades?
-Not too mention giving birth to Princess Leia along the way.
+Not to mention giving birth to Princess Leia along the way.
 She always brings a smile to my face whenever I see her on the screen.